How many fish in a pond calculator

 To estimate the fish population in the entire pond, use the catch data from the sample area.
 If the sample area represents 10% of the total pond area, you can multiply the total catch count by 10 to estimate the pond’s population.
 Make sure to adjust the calculation proportionately if the sample area represents a different percentage of the pond’s area.

-See also How many trials of shar
+See also How many litres are in a ton

 5. Repeat the process if necessary: